-Pre-procedural coronary computed tomography angiography (CTA) can identify calcification, tortuosity and accurately determine the occlusion length, which may facilitate chronic total occlusion (CTO) crossing.
+Preprocedural coronary computed tomography angiography (CTA) can identify calcification and tortuosity, and accurately determine the occlusion length, which may facilitate chronic total occlusion (CTO) crossing.
 A major limitation of offline CTA is lack of real-time guidance during percutaneous coronary intervention (PCI).
-This limitation can be overcome using CTA co-registration with real-time fluoroscopy system.
+This limitation can be overcome using CTA co-registration with a real-time fluoroscopy system.

 Sign in to read and download the full articleForgot your password?